tom-seddon/beeblink/docs/fs.md

 With no argument, prints the name and path of the current volume.

 With argument, change to that volume.
-Wildcards are acceptable - the first matching volume found will be selected.
+Wildcards are acceptable, as are names that match more than one volume - the first matching volume found will be selected.

 ### `VOLS (<avsp>)`